My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Marketing moves in advertising

-Children love sweets, but they often get their hands dirty and wipe them on their clothes without thinking twice.
+Children love sweets, but often get their hands dirty and wipe them on their clothes without thinking twice.

 If we talk about age, then marketing is no more than 150 years old, if we take its individual elements.
 If we talk about marketing as a system, then in this case it is not even 100 years old.
 Initially, there was no marketing as a system.
-There were only individual elements that were used on their own and only relatively recently did marketing emerge as a system
+There were only individual elements that were used on their own, and only relatively recently did marketing appear as a system

-History of marketing
+The history of marketing

 The main thing in marketing 1.0 was to have a product

-History of Marketing 1.0 Development
+History of Marketing 1.0

-The history of marketing 2.0
+The History of Marketing 2.0

 The history of marketing is just beginning